 Ben and Rue Pine Research Travel Award

 Every year, two to four awards of up to $4,000 are offered for research-related travel to Spain, Portugal, Latin America, or other appropriate locations, subject to the availability of funds.
 Applications are generally due in February of each year.
 Awardees must submit a written report of research activities to the Director of Graduate Studies (DGS) and dissertation director within one month of travel and present research results in a Department seminar within one academic year after the travel has been completed.

 Humanities Division Awards

-These fellowships provide funds for travel and living expenses for UCLA graduate students in the Humanities to conduct research abroad.
+These awards provide funds for travel and living expenses for UCLA graduate students in the Humanities to conduct research abroad.
 For a complete description of the fellowships described below, please visit the UCLA Humanities Division website.

-Applicants submit their materials to the Department of Spanish & Portuguese first, and the Graduate Affairs Committee nominates one student for each fellowship.
-Application materials are due in early February via email to Gloria Tovar at email@example.com.
+Applicants submit their materials to the Department of Spanish & Portuguese first, and the Graduate Affairs Committee nominates one student for each award.
+Application materials are due in early February via email to Gloria Tovar at firstname.lastname@example.org.
 The final decision is made by the Dean of Humanities based on advice from a faculty committee.

 Harry and Yvonne Lenart Graduate Travel Awards

-These fellowships provide funds for travel and living expenses for UCLA graduate students in the Humanities to conduct research abroad.
+These awards provide funds for travel and living expenses for UCLA graduate students in the Humanities to conduct research abroad.
 Awards typically range from $2,000 to $8,000, depending on the extent of the research proposed.
-These fellowships are meant for research only and are not to be used for activities such as enrolling in foreign institutions.
+These awards are meant for research only and are not to be used for activities such as enrolling in foreign institutions.

-The Richard and Gerrie Leeds International Graduate Travel Fellowships
+The Richard and Gerrie Leeds International Graduate Travel Awards

-These fellowships provide funds for travel and living expenses for UCLA graduate students in the Humanities to conduct research abroad.
+These awards provide funds for travel and living expenses for UCLA graduate students in the Humanities to conduct research abroad.
 Awards typically range from $2,000 to $6,000, depending on the extent of the research proposed.
 Awards can cover a period ranging from about three months to one year.
-These fellowships are meant for research only and are not to be used for activities such as enrolling in foreign institutions or paying tuition at UCLA.
+These awards are meant for research only and are not to be used for activities such as enrolling in foreign institutions or paying tuition at UCLA.